jin-gizmo/docma/doc/user-guide/08-fonts.md

     src: url(file:fonts/my-corporate-font.ttf) format('truetype');
 }
 ```

+!!! info
-> In docma version <= 1.9, the font-face declaration must be in the HTML
+    In docma versions <= 1.9, the font-face declaration must be in the HTML
-> document using it.
-In version >= 1.10, the declaration can also be in a
+    document using it.
+In versions >= 1.10, the declaration can also be in a
-> separate style sheet (preferred).
+    separate style sheet (preferred).

 This makes the font available for use in CSS styling in the normal way. e.g.